ghanb1986/repo1/README.md

 # Module 9 Task 1 is an assignment where the purpose of the task is to create a visualation(flowchart) of the logic required to outline the decision making process for determing whether the college should be closed based on weather temperature.
 The threshold is 32F.
 # Module 10 Task 1 Create a bird Class with 3 attributes and 3 methods.
 # Module 13 Task 1 Implementing the logic for determining the greater of two variables.
+# Module 14 Task 1 Comment on explaining what is happening in the lines code.